 I am an applied economist and currently an affiliate professor at ESCP Business School in Paris.
+I am also an affiliated researcher at the Galatasaray University Economic Research Center (GIAM).

-In my work as a Ph.D. candidate, I focused on macroeconomic implications of income and wealth inequality.
-By placing heterogeneity at the core of macroeconomic analysis, I studied how the scope of policy should differ across countries, which policy instruments are most relevant, and which groups within an economy are most affected by them.
-Through my research and policy work, I came to see that understanding these differences often requires letting the data speak beyond the theoretical assumptions.
-This conviction led me to engage more deeply with applied and, more recently, data based methods.
-Today, my work builds on this combination of theory and data driven empirical analysis to better understand key societal challenges and the policies designed to address them.
+In my Ph.D. research at the Paris School of Economics, I focused on the macroeconomic implications of income and wealth inequality.
+By placing heterogeneity at the core of the analysis, I studied how the scope of policy differs across countries, which instruments are most relevant, and which groups within an economy are most affected by them.

 You can contact me at: ezgi.ozsogut@escp.eu